LivePersonInc/knowledge-center-archive/_release/August2020/week-of-august-31st.md

 **GBM Rich Conversation capabilities include:**

 1. **Quick Replies** - Quick replies are a group of actionable items (chips) that appear as part of the conversation, making it easier to have an automated conversation with consumers.
-It creates an easier, faster way for consumers to respond to messages.You can add up to 13 quick replies while having a conversation from agent to consumer.
+It creates an easier, faster way for consumers to respond to messages.
+You can add up to 13 quick replies while having a conversation from agent to consumer.

 2. **Rich Cards** - Rich cards allow the agent to send multiple units of information in a single message.
 Rich cards can contain the following items:.
  Media (JPG, JPEG, or PNG, maximum 5 MB)